AzureAD/microsoft-authentication-library-for-js/lib/msal-core/docs/FAQ.md

 MSAL.js will only process tokens which it originally requested.
 If your flow requires that you send a user a link they can use to sign up, you will need to ensure that the link points to your app, not the B2C service directly.
 An example flow can be seen in the [working with B2C](https://github.com/AzureAD/microsoft-authentication-library-for-js/blob/dev/lib/msal-browser/docs/working-with-b2c.md) doc.

-## I used to be able to get an access token when using acquireTokenSilent with clientId as scope, now I can't.
-Why?

-If you are sending `clientId` as the scope, you are requesting scopes for `openid` and `profile`, which are **ID token** scopes.
-Previously, MSAL.js would get an **ID token** and put it into the `accessToken` and `idToken` fields (both with the same value).
-We have since changed that behavior to be in-line with what the B2C server is sending back.
-Now MSAL.js gets the same **ID token** but puts it under `idToken` field and leaves `accessToken` field empty.

-See the [documentation on scopes](https://github.com/AzureAD/microsoft-authentication-library-for-js/blob/dev/lib/msal-core/docs/scopes.md) for more information.

 ## What should I do if I believe my issue is with the B2C service itself rather than with the library

 In that case, please file a support ticket with the B2C team by following the instructions here: [B2C support options](https://docs.microsoft.com/azure/active-directory-b2c/support-options).